makrai/notes/henriques19-triclust-survey-acm.md

 ### 3D Merit Functions

-* e.g. algebraic distances, correlation coefficients, and residue-based funcs (Gutiérrez-Avilés and Rubio-Escudero 2014b; Sim+ 2010a)
+* eg algebraic distances, correlation coefficients, and residue-based funcs (Gutiérrez-Avilés and Rubio-Escudero 2014b; Sim+ 2010a)
 * Residue-based functions can be used to guarantee more flexible forms of
-  * e.g. accommodate shifts and scales on one, two, or three dimensions.
+  * eg accommodate shifts and scales on one, two, or three dimensions.
 In
   * mean squared residue (MSR)
                     `a i j k = c + α i + β j + γ k + η i j k`
 * relationships between triclusters